alexjomin/openapi-parser/README.md

 # Parser OpenAPI

-Parse openAPI from go comments in handlers and struct
+Parse openAPI from go comments in handlers and structs

 ## Install